 Lovely, no?
 We went here.
 Kitayama, Virrey del Pino 2448 in Belgrano.
 I made a reservation in advance – it’s a hard place to get into, and rarely seems to be open – I’ve tried before.
 I confirmed the reservation a couple of hours beforehand.
 I confirmed they had ramen on the menu, two kinds.
 And we arrived, to find that most of the room was taken up by a party of 30 some folk who were gathering for a dinner.
 Our waitress informed us that we needed to order quickly because once the kitchen started cooking for them, they wouldn’t cook for us.
 Really?
 You couldn’t have told us when we made, or confirmed the reservation?
 We could have come earlier.
 We could have come later.
 But we quickly went through the menu, after all, we knew we wanted the two ramens, and just some appetizers – a little sushi, a little tempura.
 We put the order in within five minutes.
 Five later, she came back to inform us that the only thing we were going to get was the sushi, the kitchen refused to serve us anything hot, but we were welcome to order more sushi.
 No apology, no nothing.
 We walked.
 On our way out, we were thanked for our visit by what appeared to be the owners and hoped we enjoyed, I stopped and told them what I thought (wanna guess?
 I didn’t curse or anything, I just told them), and got a couple of shrugged shoulders, no verbal answer, they just turned their backs on us and walked away.
 I’ve heard that the place is “quirky”, and I’ve heard it has amazing food (it did look good).
 I just have to decide if I want to ever set foot in the place again.

 So outside, at the corner, not having a clue what else was around and my companion not up for a whole lot of walking, I made a quick search on Foursquare and found we were a block and a half away from a Chinese-Japanese place, Táo-Táo (diàn fán), at Av.
 Cabildo 1418 (the name translates as “joyful and contented (restaurant)”.
 We decided to give it a shot.
 Up a few stairs at the entrance, lined with glass cases housing those fake plastic food models, and lo and behold, “Lamen”.
 Yes, “Lamen”, every bad Chinese stereotype passed through my mind in a flash.
-The place looks like something out of a bad movie set.
+But, truthfully it shouldn’t, as ramen noodles are just the Japanese version of a traditional Chinese noodles that are actually called lamián.
+Still, the place looks like something out of a bad movie set.
 The waiters are charming.
 The menu is mostly Chinese dishes, including some that I’ve not seen anywhere else here in town (like egg foo yung, which I considered, but the waiter told me that the way they make it it’s just a plain omelette, no sauce or anything else added).
 The menu also includes about a dozen Japanese dishes.
 We decided to order a mix.
 The gyoza were excellent, and a great start, as was the fiery chili oil they brought to the table on request.
 Unfortunately, it was downhill from there.
 The “tempura” were greasy, fat beignets of dough, each with a postage stamp sized piece of vegetable inside.
-My companion ordered two main courses (“oh, these are going to be small bowls, see how cheap the prices are?”) – a sauteed rice noodle mixto that was bland as could be, and a “picante” General Tao’s Chicken that was anything but spicy, instead sort of sickly sweet and chewy.
+My companion ordered two main courses (“oh, these are going to be small bowls, see how cheap the prices are?”) – a sauteed rice noodle mixto that was bland as could be, and a “picante” General Tao’s Chicken [I’m assuming that’s just a play on General Tso’s Chicken, given the name of the place] that was anything but spicy, instead sort of sickly sweet and chewy.
 My Lamen wasn’t a bad soup, it just wasn’t really ramen, anymore than the tempura was tempura.
 It was a bowl of plain chicken broth like you’d get with wontons or egg-drop, packed with julienned vegetables, a few pieces of chicken, shrimp, and pork, a paucity of chow mein noodles in the bottom, and some thin strips of egg on top – a vague Chinese imitation of ramen.
 So overall, pretty mediocre, though, relatively speaking, cheap – two apps, three main courses, two waters, a cubierto charge (the first time I think I’ve ever seen that in a Chinese restaurant here), with tip coming in at 720 pesos, $51.
 “Joyful” for a nice night out with a good friend.
 “Contented”, not so much.